MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/quickstart-embed.md

 ### Capture the URL parameter

 After you have your URL, you can create an iFrame within a SharePoint page to host the report.
-For any Power BI Report Server report URL, add a query string parameter of `?rs:embed=true` to embed your report in a SharePoint iFrame.
+For any Power BI Report Server report URL, add the following query string parameter to embed your report in a SharePoint iFrame: `?rs:embed=true`.

    For example:
     ```